poppinss/indicative-rules/docs/validations/number/above.md

 category: number
 ---

-Makes sure the value provided by the end user is above the expected value.
+Enforces the field value to be above the defined value.

 ```ts
 import { validations } from 'indicative/validator'